zhangchl007/MCW-App-modernization/HOL/Hands-on lab unguided - App modernization.md

 #### Tasks to complete

--   Set an Access policy to your Key vault allowing the Contoso Insurance Web API to access the SqlConnectionString secret
+-   Set an Access policy to your Key vault to allow the Contoso Insurance Web API to access the SqlConnectionString secret

 #### Exit criteria